How to Grow Garlic

 Garlic is usually planted in the fall so that the cloves will have a chance to develop roots before winter.
 As soon as the soil warms in the spring, the cloves will immediately be able to send up foliage and then a few weeks later, begin growing their bulbs.

 Planting garlic in the spring will result in smaller bulbs and milder flavor because the cloves will not have had a chance to develop roots the previous fall.
-Without roots, the cloves will not be able to grow the foliage and then the bulbs.
-The plants will have a later start in the spring and not as much time to develop their bulbs as fall planted garlic.
+Without roots, the cloves will not be able to grow the foliage and then the bulbs immediately in the spring.
+The plants will have a later start in the spring because they will need time to grow roots.
+They will not have as much time to develop their bulbs as fall planted garlic.

 How to Plant Garlic